[Home] [Back to Tools & Tips page]

 An upsetting block on the far side of the anvil (Kohlswa B-34 series, Peddinghaus brand two-horn anvils, Refflinghaus 1858-series, Branco Habermann) is still practical to use by walking around to the far side of the anvil or simply turning the anvil around so the round horn faces to the right and places the upsetting block to the near side.
 Many smiths do much of their upsetting on the face of the anvil or choose instead, to design their work to be drawn rather than upset.
 Positioning the upsetting block on the far side of the anvil allows the smith to mount the anvil approximately 1 inch closer to the nearest edge of the anvil bench.

-Kayne & Son. http://www.blacksmithsdepot.com/ New URL!
-German drop-forged anvils.
-Prices of Peddinghaus anvils are falling due to competition.
-These anvils are the last drop forged anvils made.
+Kayne & Son - The Blacksmith's Depot. http://www.blacksmithsdepot.com/ New URL!
+Peddinghaus German drop-forged anvils.
+Kanca Turkish-made drop-forged anvils.
+These anvils are the last drop forged anvils made today.
 All Peddinghaus anvils are of the German style in which the horn cuts directly into the body of the anvil.
 Name brand Peddinghaus anvils.
 These are the real thing.
 These anvils supplied in a variety of weights and sizes.
 Two-horn anvils have upsetting block but not auxiliary horns.

 Kentucky Horseshoeing School http://www.kyhorseshoeing.com Kohlswa anvil distributor for North America.
 Cast steel anvils.
 Kohlswa anvils are fully machined and clean.
 Note that there is nothing on the KHS website about selling anvils.
 A prospective buyer would need to contact the school and ask about purchasing an anvil.
 The school stocks a few of the more popular sizes and styles that sell the most, but any anvil found on the Kohlswa website can be ordered from the Kentucky Horseshoeing School.
 (NOTE- if you want a specific anvil that he does not stock, then you may have wait anywhere from 3 months to a year to get it because the anvils are shipped from Sweden).
 Buyers must ask for current pricing information.
 Prices are competitive with the Czech anvils.
 I use Kohlswa anvils and my next anvil will also be a Kohlswa.
 Unlike some of the faces of the Czech made anvils, the faces on the Kohlswa two-horn B34 and B36 are level all the way across from the tip of the round horn to the tip of the square horn (a very practical design for ornamental ironworkers!).